Marley Watkins: Club career

 On 5 June 2015, Watkins signed for League One club Barnsley.
 In his first season with Barnsley, the club won the Football League Trophy against Oxford United, and won promotion via the playoffs to gain promotion to the Championship.
 He scored eight goals and got nine assists in 42 games during his debut season with Barnsley.
 Additionally, Watkins scored on his Championship debut against Ipswich Town and assisted another with Barnsley losing the game, 4–2.

 On 1 June 2017, Watkins signed for Championship club Norwich City on a free transfer.
 He joined the club on 1 July.
 He scored his first goal for Norwich in an EFL Cup tie against Charlton Athletic on 22 August 2017.

 On 15 June 2018, after one season at Norwich City, Watkins signed for fellow Championship side Bristol City for a fee of £1 million.
 The move reunited him with Lee Johnson, his manager at Barnsley.

 On 22 August 2020, Watkins signed for Aberdeen on loan until January 2021.
 He scored his first goal in a 3–0 away win over Ross County in the Scottish Premiership on 27 September, his first Scottish League goal since 31 January 2015, which, incidentally, was also against Ross County.

 In late December 2020, Watkins returned to Bristol City.
 In March 2021, Watkins returned to action with The Robins, coming off the bench in their 3–0 away win against Birmingham City.
 On 14 May 2021, he was released by Bristol City following the expiry of his contract.

 On 10 August 2021, Watkins joined Cardiff City.
 On that same day he made his debut and scored twice in a 3-2 EFL Cup win over Sutton United.
 However, shortly afterwards, the club confirmed Watkins would not be offered an extension beyond his initial one-month deal.

 On 26 August 2021, Watkins returned for a second spell with Aberdeen, signing a two-year contract.
+He left in 2023 having scored 4 goals for the club.

+On 21 July 2023, Watkins signed a one-year deal with Scottish Premiership club Kilmarnock, reuniting with former Aberdeen manager Derek McInnes.
+On 29 June 2024, Watkins signed a new two-year deal.